Web www.archontology.org

 Term: 15 Nov 1898 - 15 Nov 1902

-15 Nov 1898, took the oath of office at the session of the National Congress, held at the seat of the Federal Senate, in the Conde dos Arcos Palace, Rio de Janeiro [1]
+15 Nov 1898, made an affirmation required by law at the ceremony of installation as President of the Republic of the United States of Brazil, joint session of the National Congress, seat of the Federal Senate, Conde dos Arcos Palace, Rio de Janeiro [1]

 Biography:

-Manuel Ferraz de Campos Sales descended from a rich family of coffee planters.
-He studied at the Faculty of Law in São Paulo and graduated in 1863.
-Sales was elected a deputy of São Paulo provincial legislature of 1868-1869.
-A signatory of the Republican Manifesto (1870), Sales became one of the founders of the Paulista Republican Party (Partido Republicano Paulista, PRP) organized at the Convention of Itu in 1873.
-He was again elected a deputy of the provincial legislature of 1882-1883 and 1888-1889.
-In 1885 Sales along with Prudente de Morais was elected to the imperial Chamber of Deputies dissolved in 1888.
-In the last years of the Empire, he ascended to the presidency of the PRP Central Committee.
-A staunch republican, Sales was called by Deodoro da Fonseca to assume the office of state secretary for justice (18 Nov 1889 - 22 Jan 1891) in the Provisional Government.
-He participated in the work of the National Constituent Congress (1890-1891) and held a seat in the Senate (1890-1896).
-Elected President of the State of São Paulo (1 May 1896 - 31 Oct 1897), Sales resigned the office to stand for the elections of President of the Republic in 1898.
-Supported by the coffee oligarchy, Sales was the second São Paulo politician to be elected President of the Republic of the United States of Brazil.
-Upon assuming the presidency (15 Nov 1898), Sales took steps to modify the system of government in favor of a more powerful presidency.
-Before taking office, he visited Europe to obtain so-called "funding loan" to ensure the payment of Brazil's foreign debts.
-Implementation of this program included some unpopular financial measures such as introduction of paper money and increase of taxes (1899).
-As a result, the deflation affected trade, credit and two main exports, coffee and rubber.
-In his internal policy, Sales gained the support of local national guard in the states and created the commission for verification of powers.
-Besides supervising the elections, the commission helped the federal government ensure favorable environment for election of pro-governmental candidates.
-During a long trip of Sales to Argentina (17 Oct 1900 - 8 Nov 1900), vice president Francisco de Assis Rosa e Silva temporarily exercised the duties of president.
-In spite of decreasing popularity, Sales managed to restore order in the national finance.
-After the end of his term as president, he was again elected senator for São Paulo (1909-1912) and was named minister plenipotentiary to Argentina (1912).
-[2]
+Descended from a rich family of coffee planters; studied at the Faculty of Law in São Paulo, graduating in 1863; was elected a deputy of São Paulo provincial legislature (1868-1869, 1882-1883, 1888-1889); was a signatory of the Republican Manifesto (1870) and became one of the founders of the Paulista Republican Party (Partido Republicano Paulista, PRP) organised at the Convention of Itu (1873); elected to the imperial Chamber of Deputies dissolved in 1888; in the last years of the Empire, he ascended to the presidency of the PRP Central Committee; a staunch republican, he was called by Deodoro da Fonseca to assume the office of state secretary for justice (1889-1891) in the Provisional Government of the Republic; participated in the work of the National Constituent Congress (1890-1891) and held a seat in the Senate (1890-1896); served as President of the State of São Paulo (1896-1897); resigned the office to stand for the elections of President of the Republic in 1898; supported by the coffee oligarchy, he was the second São Paulo politician to win the presidency; before taking office, he visited Europe to obtain so-called "funding loan" to ensure the payment of Brazil's foreign debts; took steps to modify the system of government in favour of a more powerful presidency; introduced some unpopular financial measures such as introduction of paper money and increase of taxes (1899); gained the support of local national guard in the states and created the commission for verification of powers which was authorised to supervise the elections and helped the federal government ensure favourable environment for election of pro-governmental candidates; during his long trip to Argentina (17 Oct 1900 - 8 Nov 1900), Vice President of the Republic Francisco de Assis Rosa e Silva temporarily exercised the functions of head of state; in spite of decreasing popularity, he managed to restore order in the national finance; after the end of his term as president, he was again elected senator for São Paulo (1909-1912) and was named minister plenipotentiary to Argentina (1912).

 Candidate Popular vote (1 Mar 1898)